 The mission of Main Line Art Center is to inspire and engage people of all ages, abilities, and economic means in visual art through education, exhibitions, and experiences.

-The Bryn Mawr Art Center, as it was known then, was founded by a group of artists on October 26, 1937 on Polo Road in Haverford, just around the corner from our current location.
-The Center offered oil and watercolor painting, sculpture, music, creative writing, dance, and flower arranging, and in 1960 added ceramics to the course roster.
+In 1937, a group of artists founded The Bryn Mawr Art Center, located on Polo Road in Haverford, around the corner from our current building.
+In 1948, the Center purchased the property where the current building stands and offered classes in oil and watercolor painting, sculpture, music, dance, creative writing, and flower arranging.

-A parallel organization, the Suburban Center of Arts, began offering classes and lectures in the Penn Wynne School in 1954.
-Classes included painting, sculpture, music (guitar and recorder), dance (folk, modern, and ballet), and drama.
-It held film screenings for the community and a spring arts festival.
-The Suburban Center of Arts helped pioneer outreach programs, introducing sculpture classes for the blind in 1960.
+A parallel organization, the Suburban Center of the Arts, began offering classes and lectures at the Penn Wynne School in 1954.
+In addition to art, music, and dance classes, the Center offered film screenings and spring arts festivals.
+It helped to pioneer outreach programs, introducing sculpture classes for the blind in 1960.

-Before long the two organizations saw the benefits of merging into one.
-In 1963 they became the Main Line Center of the Arts, with a combined membership of 700 families.
-In 1993, the Center’s name was changed to Main Line Art Center.
+Before long, the two organizations merged and in 1963, the Main Line Center of the Arts was born.
+Thirty years later in 1993, the name was changed to the Main Line Art Center.

 The building that houses Main Line Art Center was built in 1868 and referred to as the “white house.”
 It has undergone a number of renovations over the years, including gallery and studio additions, a new front porch and other cosmetic improvements.
 In 2013, Main Line Art Center renovated and expanded the facilities to include new jewelry and painting studios, natural light in our ceramics department, a new front entrance to the galleries, and numerous improvements throughout the building.
 In 2014, in honor of the 50th anniversary of the Center’s accessible art programs for children and adults with disabilities, the Center enhanced its campus by planting a sensory garden.